timothyLeeXQ/GR5069-PySpark-Practice-with-F1-Data/lab_notebook/README.md

 ### Notes
 #### On question 3
 Turns out there were missing driver codes - these were reflected as "\N" in the data, as was true for other missing values.
 Missing driver codes were replaced with the first 3 letters of their last name, as is the convention for F1 drivers' codes.
 A few exceptions were mentioned in the report, usually arising from the first 3 letters of the last name being shared between two or more drivers.
 These were not dealt with.
 Chasing down exceptions would've been a tedious manual endeavour given the myriad of ways that FIA resolved these conflicts.

+## 25 Feb 2020:
+* Fixed Question 5
+* Created mount link to xql2001 S3 bucket.
+* Added commands to write question response tables to xql2001 S3 bucket
+* Shortened variable names in ipynb

+### Notes
+A few important things were clarified (I think).

+#### Answers to be submitted
+We are to present our responses as CSV tables written to the S3 bucket.
+Ideally, this would be done in code.

+In light of this, I have created code to mount the newly created xql2001-gr5069 S3 bucket, polished the code (mostly by shortening obnoxiously long variable names), and had the tables that explicitly provide answers written into the xql2001 S3 bucket.

+I also took the opportunity to fix the issue noted above about question 5.
+The response now comes in two separate DFs - one that shows the drivers with the most wins (and how many) for a given circuit, and one that does the same for losses.
+This has been removed from TODO.

+#### src
+The source code to be accepted is the ipynb file exported from databricks.
+The S3 mount code doesn't work outside databricks, so you needed to work on a notebook there anyway, which means that as long as you wanted to work with direct read/write access to S3, your code has to be in notebook form, not script form.

+So after cleaning up the code in databricks, I exported the file and moved it into the src folder.
+The reports folder is now empty and hence absent from the Github repo.

+I've not removed the issues related to do this from TODO, because I feel this solution is still not ideal and I'm still missing something...